 This winter wonderland serves up a host of action-packed Arctic activities for kids and parents alike, from snowmobiling, skiing, sledging and snowshoeing, to the yelp and yowl of husky mushing, and the gentler pace of a traditional reindeer sleigh ride.

 Lapland is Europe’s last great wilderness, a land of outstanding natural beauty, where reindeer roam freely and far outnumber their human counterparts.
 For hundreds of years the indigenous Sami people have lived in harmony with Mother Nature and the land, hunting, fishing and reindeer farming.
 Little has changed, and it’s a privilege to be welcomed to this wonderful landscape and its rich culture.

 Rovaniemi, just a few kilometres is the cosmopolitan capital of Lapland, just a few kilometres south of the Arctic Circle.
 But our trips take you further north, deeper into Lapland.
 Each village has it's own character, from the small-but-perfectly-formed ski resorts of Luosto and Pyhä to the laid-back log cabins of Pyhä-Asteli, deep in the Pyhä-Luosto National Park.
-To the east, right on the Arctic Circle, is Suomu and to the north, Enonteikiö on the (frozen!) shores of Lake Ounasjärvi.
+To the east, right on the Arctic Circle, are Suomu and Ruka Valley and to the north, Enontekiö on the (frozen!) shores of Lake Ounasjärvi.

 Lapland in winter is cold – freezing cold!
 Temperatures in December average -7°C during the day, and -16°C overnight.
 You definitely need to dress up warm, but you’ll find our snow suits and boots surprisingly snug!
 You can expect at least a little snow on most days, occasional fog and rain, and even clear skies and sunshine, though the hours of daylight are very short!
 Summer is pleasantly warm, with temperatures around 20°C, and wonderful 24-hour daylight during much of June and July.